 Marshmallow Pumpkin Pie is an unexpected twist on a classic fall dessert.
 The gingersnap crust and light texture is sure to make this pie one of your new favorites.

-I sent a Marshmallow Pumpkin Pie off to Elle’s school for the staff and they couldn’t get over how light and fluffy the filling is.
-The incredible texture comes from the melted Campfire® Marshmallows along with the whipped topping.
+Back in the day, I used to send one of these pies off to Elle’s school for the staff and they could never get over how light and fluffy the filling is.
+The incredible texture comes from a combo of melted marshmallows and whipped topping.

 Combined, they create a light and creamy texture that makes this pie completely heavenly.
 Silky and sweet, with just the right amount of spice.

 To make this pie, gather up these ingredients:

 - About 25 gingersnap cookies